daormar/debasher/doc/design_doc_resident.md

   most once).

-  Like resetting checkpoints (previous item), it can be done from outside, by manipulating files, with no special mode in the startup sequence (which always loads the highest epoch and drains the log): an auxiliary script run while the program is stopped.
+  Like resetting checkpoints (previous item), it can be done from outside, by manipulating files, with no special mode in the startup sequence (which always loads the highest epoch and replays the log): an auxiliary script run while the program is stopped.
 Points to settle when designing it:
   - The target epoch is the highest one present in the checkpoint folder of every node (the minimum of their latest epochs, if contiguous).
 Every node deletes, or moves aside, the checkpoints above it, which belong to a round that not everybody completed.
 The target has to lie inside every node's retained window (`CHECKPOINT_RETENTION`), so the interval between snapshots bounds how far back a rollback can go.
-  - The log segments above the target epoch must be discarded too: the startup drains every segment after the loaded checkpoint, so leaving them would turn the rollback into a mass local recovery, with the duplicates between nodes that this implies.
+  - The log records above the position that the target checkpoint reflects must be discarded too: the startup replays every record after the loaded checkpoint, so leaving them would turn the rollback into a mass local recovery, with the duplicates between nodes that this implies.
   - `channel_state` is needed here, unlike in localized recovery: the messages in transit at the cut were sent by nodes that, once restored, will not send them again, so they have to be redelivered.
     This answers the open question about `channel_state` in point 6.
-A way to do it with no new logic: the script writes them as the next log segment of the receiving node, which the unchanged startup already drains.
+A way to do it with no new logic: the script appends them to the log of the receiving node as records after the target position, which the unchanged startup already replays.
   - An epoch number must identify a single round.
 Today the initiator derives it from its own last epoch, which can go back when the initiator restarts, and after an aborted round two nodes could hold a checkpoint with the same number that comes from different rounds, so "the highest common